Grizel Niven: Sculpture

 As a sculptor, Niven was influenced by the abstract figures of Henry Moore, although she also created portrait sculptures including a "naturalistic" bust of her brother David.
 She perfected a technique to create wall sculptures made of fibreglass, resin and paint.
 Her interest in architecture and the way that light is reflected off buildings led her to experiment with metal strips on Perspex or card; she also created black-and-white paintings and drawings which she called Catoptrics.

 Niven was one of 20 finalists in The Unknown Political Prisoner competition in 1953.
 In 1959, Niven, in collaboration with architect Paul Clinton, was awarded a £100 prize for one the six best designs in an international competition for the memorial sculpture at the Dachau Concentration Camp.
 Their entry, the only one from England, was described as "an open square surrounded by a double wall of dark grey stone with the sculpture of two hands reaching for the sky in the centre".
 The prize was eventually won by Nandor Glid (the son of parents murdered in Auschwitz) in 1967.

 In 1980, Niven's studio in Fulham was broken into by a burglar who stole valuables, including her carving tools for wood and stone, and smashed everything in sight.
 Although some works which had been hidden were recovered and some were repaired, she lost the will to work for several months.

 Her work was shown in group exhibitions at the Royal Academy of Arts, as part of The London Group, and around the world.
 When Niven was in her eighties, her work was featured in a solo retrospective at the Edith Grove Gallery in Chelsea, which continued for several years; she became known as the gallery's "resident sculptor".
 She also had a solo exhibition at The Place.
-The Cortauld Institute of Art holds information about Niven's work.
+The Courtauld Institute of Art holds information about Niven's work.
 Her Abstract Figure (1991) is in the collection of the Harris Museum in Preston.